What is a suite number, and why is it important?

-The badly addressed fee can be charged when the suite number is visible on the address.
-There are two reasons for this to occur:
+The badly addressed fee can sometimes accidentally be charged when the suite number is visible on the address.

 If you feel you have been charged the badly addressed fee on a piece of mail that should not have the fee charged, we invite you to contact us and we will investigate for you.
 If we find that the fee has been charged incorrectly, we will be happy to reverse the charge for you.